brandlewco/blumberg-law/content/pages/blog/what-to-do-if-youve-been-arrested-for-white-collar-crime-in-arizona.md

 bottomSections: []
 metaDescription: >-
-  If you have been arrested for a white-collar crime in Arizona, you need to speak with our experienced Phoenix white collar crime attornies right away.
+  If you have been arrested for a white-collar crime in Arizona, you need to speak with our experienced Phoenix white collar crime attorney right away.
   These crimes are taken seriously and can carry serious consequences if you are convicted.
 socialImage: null